 There were challenges and limitation in the process of implementing CBR program that might threaten its sustainability.
 In the education matrix of the program, teacher respondents in group discussion reported that they have faced different challenges in the process of implementing CBR program.
 These are; negative attitude of the school community toward disabilities, and shortage of assistive devices, such as; tape recorder.
 In addition to this, some of teacher respondents reported that inaccessibility of school facilities such as toilet, classroom and library and large class sizes are the other challenges that encountered in the process of implementing the program.
 The findings of the study also showed that poverty is the main challenges that affect the implementation of CBR program.
-In this regard, one of the members of the DPO in group discussion said that parents of children with disabilities living in rural areas were not willing to send their children to school, they decided to think about meeting the basic needs of all children.
+In this regard, one of the members of the DPO in group discussion said that parents of children with disabilities living in rural areas were not willing to send their children to school.
+Since they did not have the money to rent a house for their children in the area, and instead of sending their children to school, they decided to think about meeting the basic needs of all children.